slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"When nothing is sure, everything is possible."
 -- Margaret Drabble*

+> *"Creativity is thinking up new things.
+Innovation is doing new things."
+-- Theodore Levitt*

+> *"Everything you can imagine is real."  (...)
+"I begin with an idea and then it becomes something else."
+-- Pablo Picasso*

+> *"What is now proved, was once only imagined."
+-- William Blake*

+> *"I don't dream at night, I dream all day.
+I dream for a living."
+-- Steven Spielberg*

 ### How to find good ideas?

 > *"The way to get good ideas is to get lots of ideas and throw the bad ones away."